Wribbe/50eitn/proj3/notes.md

 3. Can a key used for data sealing be migrated to another TPM?

 **Grading criterion: correct answers to the above three questions is 2 points each.**

+### 3.5.2 Questions
+1. Describe one TPM command that can be used to extend a SHA-1 digest to a PCR.
+    * TPM_SHA1CompleteExtend.
+From TPM commands: *"This command SHALL incorporate a partial or complete block of data into the digest of an existing SHA-1 thread, EXTEND the resultant digest into a PCR, and terminate the SHA-1 session."*
+2. Describe which TPM command that can be used to read a PCR value.
+    * TPM_PCRRead.
+TPM commands: *"The TPM_PCRRead operation provides non-cryptographic reporting of the contents of a named PCR."*

+**Grading criterion: correct answers to the above two questions is 2 points each.**

+### 3.5.3 Instructions: SHA-1 calculation and PCR extending using the TPM emulator

+Copied tpmbios file to TPM1 folder:

+    sha -if tpmbios -ix 11
+    SHA1 hash for file 'tpmbios':
+    Hash: 55ac0462404445623f38fdae9adf87d487125874
+    New value of PCR: dba8c73876627a1e4439627b64c96c8f9c8d404a

+    pcrread -ix 11
+    Current value of PCR 11: dba8c73876627a1e4439627b64c96c8f9c8d404a

 <!--
 https://blogs.oracle.com/danx/tpm-key-migration-in-solaris